-In today’s anxiety inducing modern environments, it becomes important to take a breather.
-Start every morning rejuvenated with Supta Baddha Konasana so that you keep calm through the day and keep your anxiety in check.
+In today’s anxiety-inducing modern environments, it becomes important to take a breather.
+Start every morning rejuvenated with Supta Baddha Konasana so that you keep calm throughout the day and keep your anxiety in check.
 This will enable you to end your days on a more relaxed note, ready for a night of deep sleep.

 The Supta Baddha Konasana is a restorative posture.
 It instills a sense of calm and relaxation in you.
 The asana also helps you open up your hips and thighs, which in turn, makes other postures a walk in the park.
 The Supta Baddha Konasana is also called the Reclined Cobbler’s Pose or the Reclined Goddess Pose.